Flute Sonata in E major, BWV 1035: Origins and musical structure

-The surviving nineteenth-century sources for the sonata carry dedications to Frederick the Great's private secretary, Michael Gabriel Fredersdorf: one of the earliest hand copies of BWV 1035 is annotated "after the autograph by the composer, which was written anno 17-, when he was at Potsdam, for privy chamberlain Fredersdorf."
+The surviving 19th-century sources for the sonata carry dedications to Frederick the Great's private secretary, Michael Gabriel Fredersdorf: one of the earliest hand copies of BWV 1035 is annotated "after the autograph by the composer, which was written anno 17-, when he was at Potsdam, for privy chamberlain Fredersdorf."
 Fredersdorf had been taught to play the flute by his father, a Stadtpfeifer in Frankfurt.
 He acted as an intermediary with the Dresden flautist-composer Joachim Quantz, who not only composed for Frederick but also gave him lessons and supplied him with instruments.
-When Frederick became king in 1740, he appointed Bach's son Carl Philipp Emanuel as the principal court harpsichordist.
-One and a half year's later in December 1741, Quantz also joined the court where he served as composer and flute teacher until the end of his career.
-Before that, in the summer of 1741 Bach made his first visit to Berlin, staying near the royal palace on Unter den Linden with his friend Georg Ernst Stahl, a court doctor.
+When Frederick became king in 1740, he appointed Bach's son, Carl Philipp Emanuel, as the principal court harpsichordist.
+One and a half years later in December 1741, Quantz also joined the court where he served as composer and flute teacher until the end of his career.

+Before that, in the summer of 1741, Bach made his first visit to Berlin, staying near the royal palace on Unter den Linden with his friend Georg Ernst Stahl, a court doctor.
 As his correspondence with his family in Leipzig shows, on this first visit Bach did not have an official audience with the king, but—in view of the dedication—must have conferred with Fredersdorf.